If you’re considering new siding for your home, you may be wondering what the best option is.

 Vinyl Siding

 Vinyl siding is a synthetic material made from polyvinyl chloride (PVC).
-It was invented in the 1950s as a cheaper alternative to wood siding and has since become one of the most popular forms of exterior siding for homes across America.
+It was invented in the 1950s as a cheaper alternative to wood siding and has since become one of the most popular forms of exterior siding for homes across Canada.

 Vinyl is lightweight and easy to install, making it a great choice for DIYers.
 It also requires very little maintenance, making it an attractive option for homeowners looking to minimize their upkeep costs.